antischematic/perion-steam-challenge/README.md

 ### Known Issues

 Production uses my personal Steam API key.
 To test the app in production select `Vanity Name` and enter `monkyyy`.
-The API will only return results for my Steam user.
+The app will only show data for steam accounts that have both their profile and game list set to public.